algorandfoundation/algokit-lora/README.md

 ---

-Algorand AlgoKit lora is a live on-chain resource analyzer, that enables developers to explore and interact with a configured Algorand network in a visual way.
+Algorand AlgoKit lora is a live on-chain resource analyzer that enables developers to explore and interact with a configured Algorand network in a visual way.

 ## What is lora?